20 Off The Beaten Path Destinations In Italy

 Cilento Coast, Campania

-Move over Amalfi, the Cilento Coast is where it’s at for those of us that want the looks but not the dress-twirling-influencers.
+Move over Amalfi, the Cilento Coast is where it’s at for those of us that want the looks but not the crowds.
 Not quite as dramatic as the neighboring Amalfi Coast, the Cilento Coast towns are a perfect beach and mountain escape without the crowds.
 Hikes, cave explorations, beaches, and amazing food are enough to lure just about anyone in.

 Where To Stay Along The Cilento Coast